Construction and On-site Performance of the LHAASO WFCTA Camera: Laboratory Tests and Assembly

 \subsection{Test Facilities}

 In order to perform a massive test on the performances of SiPMs and sub-clusters, two dedicated facilities have been built.
-One is called Temp-System, which is used to test the gain, the dark count rate and other temperature-dependent characteristics.
-Another is called 1D-System, which is used to test the linearity and the signal resolution.
-The scheme of Temp-System is shown in Fig.\ref{fig:tempsys}.
-The LED (NICHIA, NSHU551A-E) light source is placed outside the temperature chamber to avoid having the temperature affect the light output.
+One is called Temp-System, which is used for the temperature dependent characteristics inspection of a small amount of samples (5\% of the total), such as the gain, the response vs. voltage, and DCR.
+Another is called 1D-System, which is used for the massive batch test on the response vs. voltage, the non-linearity and the signal resolution.
+The scheme of Temp-System is shown in Fig.~\ref{fig:tempsys}.
+The LED (NSHU 551AE, NICHIA) light source is placed outside the temperature chamber to avoid having the temperature affect the light output.
 The light signal is guided into the chamber by an optical fiber, and illuminates the tested SiPMs through a diffuser.
-The LED light source is powered by a pulse generator (Berkeley Nucleonics, BNC577-8C), which is synchronized with the trigger board and/or an oscilloscope (Tektronix, DPO5204B).
+The LED light source is powered by a pulse generator (BNC 577-8C, Berkeley Nucleonics), which is synchronized with the trigger board and/or an oscilloscope (DPO 5204B, Tektronix).
 The pulse used has a frequency of 500~Hz and a width of 20~ns.
-A automatic measurement and control software is developed to accommodate the massive test tasks.
-In order to graphically monitor the test results in real-time, the ROOT framework is embedded in the software.
+A set of automatic measurement control and data management software tools are developed to accommodate the massive test tasks.
+The data processing and drawing libraries of ROOT~\cite{root_framework} are linked with the software tools to graphically monitor the test results in real-time.

-The scheme of the set-up of 1D-System is shown in Fig.\ref{fig:1dsys}.
+The scheme of the set-up of 1D-System is shown in Fig.~\ref{fig:1dsys}.
 More detailed information about this system and the test method can be found in Ref.~\cite{gemaomao1}.